-Every report, document, or letter that you generate uses a form design.
+Every report, document, or letter that you generate uses a four design.
 A form design is a template for the layout of a page or pages.
-With 13-5 Form/Report Page Design, you can edit any of the form designs supplied with Sage 100 Contractor, or create entirely new forms.
-You can change the graphic elements and layout of the form, as well as the boilerplate text.
-This is especially useful when a company has several different businesses, and needs to use different forms for each business.
+With 13-5 form Report Page Lesign, you can edit any of the form designs supplied with Sage 100 Contractor, or create entirely, ew forms.
+You can change the graphic elements and layout of the form, as well as the bonerplate text.
+This is especially useful when a company has several different businesses, and needed to use different forms for each business.

-Before creating a report, it is important to understand how 13-3 Report Writer and Form/Report Page Design work together.
+Before creating a report in portant to understand how 13-3 Report Writer and Form/Report Page Design work together

-- In 13-5 Form/Report Page Design, you create the page layout for a single page form or a multi-page form that includes text, fields, and calculated fields.
-Form designs also use a detail box, which indicates where the details of the report will be placed. - In 13-3 Report Writer, you create the body of the report that appears in the detail box of the form design.
+• In 13-5 Form: Report Page D sign, you create the page layout for a single page form or a multi-page form that includes text, field, and calculated fields.
+Form designs also use a detail box, which indicates where the de ails of the report will be placed.

+In 13-3 Report Witten you create the body of the report that appears in the detail box of the form design.
 In the design of the report details, you can include text, fields, and calculated fields.
 In addition, you can control when a report prints on a new page or on an entirely new form.

-13-5 Form/Report Page Design provides the ability to create multi-page forms.
-Suppose that you always send a cover letter with each proposal to potential clients.
+13-5 Form/Report Lage Design provides the ability to create multi-page forms.
+Suppose that you always send a covertette with each proposal to potential clients.
 You can incorporate both the cover letter and the proposal forms in a single design.
 Then when you print proposals, the cover letter always prints with the proposal.
 A form can have up to 100 pages, each of which you can format differently.